mverzilli/alto_guisso_rails/README.md

         client_secret:

-### Allow OAuth and Basic authentication with Guisso credentials.
+### Allow OAuth and Basic authentication with Guisso credentials

 In a controller that provides an API endpoint: